bomonike/bomonike.github.io/ai-glossary.md

 * Sequence to sequence models | A model type that uses both encoders and decoders. ???
 * Sentiment analysis | A process of analyzing digital text to determine the emotional tone of a message.
 Performed on textual data, helping businesses monitor brands through customer feedback.
+* SHAP = Shapely Additive Explanations | A feature contribution to individual predictions.
+A service provided by Amazon SageMaker Model Monitor.
+* LIME (Local Interpretable Model Agnostic Explanation) | A metric to explain predictions by approximating the model in a local manner.
+A service provided by Amazon SageMaker Model Monitor.
 * Streamlit | An open-source framework to build and share machine learning and data science web apps.
 It turns data scripts into shareable web apps in minutes.

 * TensorFlow <a target="_blank" href="https://www.nvidia.com/en-us/glossary/tensorflow/">|</a> a leading open-source library from Google for developing and deploying machine learning applications.
 It makes use of GPUs for parallel matrix operations for algebraic calculations.